micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-I will give you the keys of the kingdom of heaven; and whatever you bind (declare to be improper and unlawful) on earth [^i]must be what is already bound in heaven; and whatever you loose (declare lawful) on earth [^j]must be what is already loosed in heaven.
+I will give you the keys of the kingdom of heaven; and whatever you bind (declare to be improper and unlawful) on earth must be what is already bound in heaven; and whatever you loose (declare lawful) on earth must be what is already loosed in heaven.